ryo33/cizen/guides/basic_concepts/effect.md

 ## Pre-defined Effects

-Cizen has several pre-defined filters.
+Cizen has several pre-defined effects.
 For convenience, you can alias all of them by;

     use Cizen.Effects # aliases all effects.